nigam214/RBAC/README.md

 Instead this package uses a `parent_id` column to enable roles to be inherited from each other.

-This enables us to only pull permissions of roles that our users inherits, or that are directly assigned to the user.
+This enables us to only pull permissions of roles that our users/objects inherits, or that are directly assigned to the user/object.

 - [Installation](#installation)